ahmedorabi94/ValifyTask/README.md

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
+- [Jetpack Compose ](https://developer.android.com/develop/ui/compose/documentation) - Jetpack Compose is the modern toolkit for building native Android UI.
+Here's where you'll find the latest information about using Compose.
 - [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - For asynchronous and more.
 - [Flow](https://kotlinlang.org/docs/flow.html) -  a flow is a type that can emit multiple values sequentially.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.